 My family loves to swim, we are like fish all summer long.
 Swimming helps the kids cool off and burn off energy over school vacation.
 Plus it is a relaxing way for mommy and daddy to spend a hot summer day.

 The best part is there are so many benefits that come along with swimming for children!

 1) Swimming is a great cardiovascular exercise.
 This is especially important in a generation where kids spend more time playing with electronics than playing sports.

-3) Learning to swim initially and then improving on the skill builds confidence and self reliance, while cultivating high self esteem.
-Which are skills that can help children in all aspects of life.
+3) Learning to swim initially and then improving on the skill builds confidence and self-reliance while cultivating high self-esteem.
+These are skills that can help children in all aspects of life.

 4) Swimming can be an individual or team sport.
 I have a child who is very outgoing and another who is extremely introverted.
 I love how swimming is a sport that works so well for both personality types.

 5) It’s fun and challenging.
 As soon as you get a bunch of kids in the water it seems instantaneous that the games, races, cannonballs, and laughing begins.